-Andy Galpin's Supplements to Maximize Performance
+Andy Galpin's Supplement List: Maximize Your Performance

-Andy Galpin's Supplements to Maximize Performance
+Andy Galpin's Supplement List: Maximize Your Performance

 Andy Galpin, a professor at California State University Fullerton, is widely recognized for his expertise in kinesiology and human performance.
 With numerous publications on exercise physiology, strength training, and sports nutrition, he advocates for evidence-based strategies to enhance muscle recovery, endurance, and well-being.
-A frequent media contributor, Andy also now has his own podcast titled “Preform” where much of this information was taken from.
+A frequent media contributor, Andy also now has his own podcast titled β€œPerform” where much of this information was taken from.
 Let’s explore the supplements he uses, their purposes, and any recommended brands.

 Note these are things Dr. Galpin has suggested based on his research and coaching experience but before adding anything to your supplementation regiment talk to your doctor.